-Nutanix And Rapidfort Partner To Strengthen Kubernetes Security For Enterprise AI And Cloud-Native Workloads
+Nutanix and RapidFort Partner to Strengthen Kubernetes Security for Enterprise AI and Cloud-Native Workloads

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) DUBAI, UAE, April, 2026 – Nutanix is partnering with RapidFort to enhance security across the Nutanix Kubernetes Platform (NKP), enabling enterprises to deploy and manage cloud-native applications with greater confidence and speed.
+(MENAFN- Procre8) DUBAI, UAE, 2nd April, 2026 – Nutanix is partnering with RapidFort to enhance security across the Nutanix Kubernetes Platform (NKP), enabling enterprises to deploy and manage cloud-native applications with greater confidence and speed.

-Through the integration, RapidFort's automated software supply chain security capabilities and near-zero CVE container images will be embedded into NKP, helping organizations reduce vulnerabilities, streamline compliance, and secure workloads across data center, edge, and public cloud environments.
-The collaboration addresses a growing challenge for enterprises scaling Kubernetes: maintaining agility without increasing security and compliance risks.
-By extending protection into the software supply chain, customers can adopt a proactive, secure-by-design approach while accelerating development and innovation.
-“This partnership represents an important step forward in helping organizations run secure, compliant Kubernetes environments at scale while maintaining the speed modern development demands,” said Raif Abou Diab, General Manager – South Gulf & Sub-Saharan Africa, Nutanix.“As enterprises across the region accelerate hybrid and multicloud adoption, integrating security directly into the platform is critical to enabling innovation without compromise.”
-The integrated solution is expected to be available to all NKP customers, supporting enterprise initiatives including AI and generative AI workloads.
-Photo Caption: Raif Abou Diab, General Manager – South Gulf & Sub-Saharan Africa, Nutanix About Nutanix: Nutanix is a hybrid multicloud computing leader, offering organizations a unified software platform for running applications, deploying enterprise AI workloads and managing data anywhere.
-With Nutanix, organizations can simplify operations for traditional and modern applications, freeing them to focus on business goals.
-Trusted by more than 30,000 customers worldwide, Nutanix helps empower organizations to transform digitally and power hybrid multicloud environments consistently, simply, and cost-effectively.
-Learn more at or follow us on social media.
+Through the integration, RapidFort’s automated software supply chain security capabilities and near-zero CVE container images will be embedded into NKP, helping organizations reduce vulnerabilities, streamline compliance, and secure workloads across data center, edge, and public cloud environments.

-Through the integration, RapidFort's automated software supply chain security capabilities and near-zero CVE container images will be embedded into NKP, helping organizations reduce vulnerabilities, streamline compliance, and secure workloads across data center, edge, and public cloud environments.
 The collaboration addresses a growing challenge for enterprises scaling Kubernetes: maintaining agility without increasing security and compliance risks.
 By extending protection into the software supply chain, customers can adopt a proactive, secure-by-design approach while accelerating development and innovation.
-“This partnership represents an important step forward in helping organizations run secure, compliant Kubernetes environments at scale while maintaining the speed modern development demands,” said Raif Abou Diab, General Manager – South Gulf & Sub-Saharan Africa, Nutanix.“As enterprises across the region accelerate hybrid and multicloud adoption, integrating security directly into the platform is critical to enabling innovation without compromise.”
-The integrated solution is expected to be available to all NKP customers, supporting enterprise initiatives including AI and generative AI workloads.
-Photo Caption: Raif Abou Diab, General Manager – South Gulf & Sub-Saharan Africa, Nutanix About Nutanix: Nutanix is a hybrid multicloud computing leader, offering organizations a unified software platform for running applications, deploying enterprise AI workloads and managing data anywhere.
-With Nutanix, organizations can simplify operations for traditional and modern applications, freeing them to focus on business goals.
-Trusted by more than 30,000 customers worldwide, Nutanix helps empower organizations to transform digitally and power hybrid multicloud environments consistently, simply, and cost-effectively.
-Learn more at or follow us on social media.

 Legal Disclaimer: